 He is now considered by many to be one of the most influential living composers both in the fields of alternative and experimental rock as well as contemporary classical music.
 His work has inspired and influenced two generations of composers and musicians, including major rock stars to Academy Award winners to Pulitzer prize composers among many others, too many to name.

-His personal interests outside of music are: literature, mathematics, modern philosophy, conceptual art, neo-surrealist painting, quantum physics, the harmonic series, politics and Williams St. animation.
+His personal interests outside of music are: literature, mathematics, modern philosophy, conceptual art, neo-surrealist painting, quantum physics, the harmonic series, and politics.
 All of which contribute to and influence the nature, content and structure of his music.

 He is the inventor of The Harmonics Guitar and a theory of music based on the Harmonic Series as well as various tuning systems.
 He has designed and/or built many of the instruments used in a number of his pieces.
 He is also a founder of The No Wave Movement that started in downtown NYC during the late 70's that has now become, after many decades, an international movement in the underground music scene, extending as far as China and Japan.